KRIK84/andcourse/TIL/TIL.md

-# Today i got knowledge about':'
+# Today i got knowledge about

 31/05/2021